ervin90/secureapp/README.md

 Request: Transform java app https://github.com/hansonhsc/loan-quote to java web app

-**The app has been ported as a spring boot web application.** For usage a simple client application was written in vanilla JavaScript to demonstrate the point.
+**The app has been ported as a spring boot web application.**
+ To demonstrate the point, a simple client application was written in vanilla JavaScript.
+You can find the link below.

+The input file **market.csv** has been ported in a database table called **prestatori**.
+The app is using **h2** in memory database.
+To access the db you can go to `http://localhost:8080/h2-console` and input:
+- JDBC url: jdbc:h2:mem:challengedb
+- Username: challenge
+- Password: password

 ## Usage
 - Use maven to produce `jar` package of the app:
 ```